swordzlim/RESMCM_ARI/readme.md

 ## Execution
 All output figures are drawn in the **./materials/output/fig** folder.

-You need to download datasets form Google drive (https://drive.google.com/drive/folders/1ugn9PY20Xb_W-N9vr44ueZQl_gluyzsR?usp=drive_link) and put **edge.txt, vertex.txt, and graph.txt** in the coresponding folder in **./materials/input/graph**.
+You need to download datasets from Google drive (https://drive.google.com/drive/folders/1ugn9PY20Xb_W-N9vr44ueZQl_gluyzsR?usp=drive_link) and put **edge.txt, vertex.txt, and graph.txt** in the corresponding folder in **./materials/input/graph**.

 The recommended execution order of scripts in **./script**:
 + **run_all.sh**